codedemonuk/operations-review-2022/src/index.md

 Note:

-For the househole waste indicator - given the pressures on the service currently we have been unable to introduce any steps that will significantly change our recycling performance.
+For the household waste indicator - given the pressures on the service currently we have been unable to introduce any steps that will significantly change our recycling performance.
 Our priority has been maintaining collections.

 +++